noisebridge/rfid-access-control/software/firmware/README.md

 #### RFID

-Whenever a new RFID card is seen, a line, prefixed with `I` (for ID), is sent to the host:
+Whenever a new RFID card is seen, is sent to the host:

      Ixx yyyyyyyy<CR><LF>

+(Example: `I07 c41abefa24238d`)
 With xx being the number of bytes (RFID IDs come in 4, 7 and 10 bytes.
 The number is written in hex, so values right now `04`, `07`, `0a`) followed by the actual bytes.
 All numbers (xx and yy...) are in hex.